reach-sh/reach-developer-portal/en/books/essentials/tutorials/wisdom-for-sale/index.md

     Your balance is 999.996 ALGO.
     ```

-    The seller creates the contract, retrieves contract information, and makes it available to the buyer who uses it to find smart contract.
+    The seller creates the contract, retrieves the contract information, and makes it available to the buyer who will (shortly) use the information to attach to the contract.
+Note that simply deploying the contract cost the seller gas.

-Interact objects facilitate communication between the frontend (i.e. `index.mjs`) and backend (i.e. `index.main.mjs`) of Reach applications.
-Recall that `index.rsh` is the pre-compiled version of `index.main.mjs`.
+The interact objects introduced in this section facilitate communication between the frontend (e.g. `index.mjs`) and backend (e.g. `index.main.mjs`) of Reach applications, remembering that `index.rsh` is the pre-compiled version of `index.main.mjs`.

 <button class="btn btn-secondary btn-sm" type="button" data-bs-toggle="collapse" data-bs-target="#aio" aria-expanded="false">
   <i class="fas fa-info-circle me-2"></i><span>About Interact Objects</span>